btothez/H-Index/README.md

 # Introduction

-This is a simple app, built on the tornado framework which can access an ElasticSearch instance.
+This is a simple app, built on the Tornado framework which can access an Elasticsearch instance.
 Looking at a collection of research papers, the app can return the highest ranked authors in order of their H-Index.

 When accessed in the following way: